asaintsever/open-vault-agent-injector/doc/Examples.md

 **Ready to use sample manifests are provided under [samples](../samples) folder**.
 Just deploy them using `kubectl apply -f <sample file>`.

-Examples hereafter highlight all the features of `Vault Sidecar Injector` through the supported [annotations](Usage.md#annotations).
+Examples hereafter highlight all the features of `Open Vault Agent Injector` through the supported [annotations](Usage.md#annotations).

 ## Using Vault Kubernetes Auth Method